ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 ## Notes and Warnings
 ::: Note
 This is a note.
-Notes don't require you to put anything in your report.
+Notes don&rsquo;t require you to put anything in your report.

 The main point of a note is just to highlight some critical information for you.
 Please make sure to read every note.
 :::

 ::: Warning
 This is a Warning.
-Like Notes, Warnings don't require you to put anything in your report.
+Like Notes, Warnings don&rsquo;t require you to put anything in your report.
-Warning differ from Notes because they highlight potentially dangerous details of the procedure.
+Warnings differ from Notes because they highlight potentially dangerous details of the procedure.
 Please make sure to read every Warning to prevent harm to yourself and others.
-Please click to dismiss once you have read the warning.
+Please click to dismiss once you have read the Warning.
+The box will then change color and stop shaking.
 :::

 ## Information Boxes

 In this course, information boxes come in many shapes and sizes.
-Click the arrow below to expand the information box on expanding boxes
+Click the arrow below to expand the information box on expanding boxes.

 :::Hider Expanding Boxes
 The first kind of information box is an expanding box, like this one.
-This box usually contains supplementary information that you may want to minimize while working on the lab.
-It can also contain a check-your-understanding type question.
+This box usually contains supplementary information, and you may want to minimize it while working on the lab.
+It can also contain a check-your-understanding type of question.

 :::

 :::Card Definition Definition Box
-**Definition Boxes**: these are boxes which are used to frame the important definition of technical words or concepts in the course.
+**Definition Boxes**: these are boxes that are used to frame the important definitions of technical words or concepts in the course.
 :::

 :::Card Intro Introduction Boxes
-These will appear at the top of a lab to give you an idea of what the week will focus on
+These will appear at the top of a lab to give you an idea of what the week will focus on.
 :::

+Make the cursor hover over this number in brackets: [fn]This is an in-line footnote.
+Hovering over one of these reveals hidden text that provides interesting and useful information to supplement the main text.[/fn]

 ## Conclusion
 Each lab report will ask you to write a conclusion statement about the main point of the lab.
-This should be a 1-3 sentence statement highlighting most important point(s) of the lab.
+This should be a 1-3-sentence statement highlighting the most important point(s) of the lab.
 It should not describe how you feel about the lab, or reexplain what you did.
 A good example would be:
 ```
 In this lab we showed that falling objects in air do not fall with constant acceleration.
 The major factors affecting air resistance are mass and cross sectional area.
 ```